 The Sathya Sai Sanctuary Trust for Nature was founded in 1991 primarily to offer a place of peace and refuge for old, injured, unwanted, abandoned, neglected and abused donkeys.

-Situated in truly magnificent surroundings adjacent to the Carrowkeel Megalithic Site (which is also worth a visit!) at Castlebaldwin, Co.
-Sligo, Ireland, only 5 kms off the main N4 Sligo to Dublin road.
+Situated in truly magnificent surroundings adjacent to the Carrowkeel Megalithic Site (which is also worth a visit!) at Castlebaldwin, only 5 kms off the main N4 Sligo to Dublin road.

 Bring waterproof boots, enjoy your visit and give these humble animals the love they deserve.

 Waterpoint Aqua Park in Enniscrone is a great spot with fun for all the family.
 Facilities include an indoor heated pool with 65-metre flume water slide, separate children’s pool and Kids Funzone water inflatables every Friday evening.

 #3.
 Gleniff Horseshoe

-Go for a Nature walk in the Gleniff Horseshoe, a hidden valley in Gleniff with totally stunning scenery, located in North County Sligo.
+Go for a nature walk at the Gleniff Horseshoe, a hidden valley with totally stunning scenery, located in North County Sligo.

 There are beautiful views of both Ballisodare Bay and Culleenamore on one side and Sligo Bay and Benbulben on the other.

-Only 3km from Sligo town at half Moon Bay on the shores of Lough Gill is the Hazelwood Demense.
+Only 3km from Sligo town, at Half Moon Bay on the shores of Lough Gill, is the Hazelwood Demesne.

-Well known locally for its forest trails where you will find a unique series of outdoor sculptures from Irish and International artists, a quiet picnic area and beautiful lakeside views.
+Well known locally, Hazelwood has interesting forest trails where you will find a unique series of outdoor sculptures from Irish and international artists, a quiet picnic area and beautiful lakeside views.

 This trip down Memory Lane in the heart of County Sligo brings the cultural history and heritage of the whole region to life.
-Children can discover how their great grandparents used to live and, those who are still young at heart, can rediscover how life used to be in days gone by. www.sligofolkpark.com
+Children can discover how their great grandparents used to live and, those who are still young at heart, can rediscover how life used to be in days gone by.

 #8.
 Sligo Beaches

-Well you are spoilt for choice really!
-Sligo beaches are havens for most water sports including surfing, body boarding, kayaking and surf kayaking.
+You are spoilt for choice as Sligo beaches are havens for most water sports, including surfing, body boarding, kayaking and surf kayaking.
 They are also very clean!

-Enniscrone prides itself on it 5km of sandy beach and it is a pleasant seaside town with lots to see and do with all of the family.
+- Enniscrone prides itself on its 5km of sandy beach and it is a pleasant seaside town with lots to see and do with all of the family.

-Mullaghmore Beach is another stunning beach in North County Sligo, 25km from Sligo town via the N15 and beside the town of Mullaghmore.
+- Mullaghmore Beach is another stunning beach in North County Sligo, 25km from Sligo town via the N15 and beside the town of Mullaghmore.
 This is a great sandy beach, backed by an extensive dune system and with views of Ben Bulben – kids will love that the water is so shallow!
 Beach guards on duty daily from June to September.

 #9.
 Gillighan’s World

-A stone tunnel entrance, with dolmen and amphitheatre rising out of lush green lawns commences your escape into the Botanical gardens, and natural flora and fauna blend together, enhanced by" faerie habitants" in miniature models villages and “enchanted” glades.
+A stone tunnel entrance, with dolmen and amphitheatre rising out of lush green lawns commences your escape into Gillighan’s World.
+In the botanical gardens, natural flora and fauna blend together, enhanced by “faeries” in miniature models villages and “enchanted” glades.